taufiqibrahim/tibrahim-pelago-reddit/README.md

 - [x] Learn about Reddit and sign up
 - [x] Explore how to use [PRAW](https://praw.readthedocs.io/en/stable/getting_started/quick_start.html) API
 - [x] Explore API response, get the data model/schema
-- [ ] Quick explore on deployment infrastructure

 ## What is Reddit?
 Based on Reddit Help page: